nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/terraform/terraform-on-NERC.md

 1. You can download the **"NERC's OpenStack RC File"** with the credentials for your NERC project from the [NERC's OpenStack dashboard](https://stack.nerc.mghpcc.org/).
-Then you need to source that RC file using: `source *-openrc.sh.`.
+Then you need to source that RC file using: `source *-openrc.sh`.
 You can [read here](https://github.com/nerc-project/terraform-nerc#how-to-get-credential-to-connect-nercs-openstack) on how to do this.